andy-byers/CalicoDB/doc/doc.md

 Then, the lowest `record_lsn` is tracked in the pager's `recovery_lsn`.
 The `recovery_lsn` represents the oldest WAL record that we still need.
 It is reported back to the WAL intermittently so that obsolete segment files can be removed.
+Finally, the `commit_lsn` is the LSN of the most-recent commit record (the special delta record mentioned in [WAL](#wal)).
+This value is saved in the database file header and is used to determine how the logical contents of the database should look.

 ## Acknowledgements
 1. https://cstack.github.io/db_tutorial/